mui/material-ui/docs/src/pages/system/visually-hidden/visually-hidden.md

 ## Usage

-The text in the example will not be shown visually, but will be read by screen readers.
+The inputs and the icons in the example are accompined with text which is available only to the screen readers.

 {{"demo": "pages/system/visually-hidden/VisuallyHiddenUsage.js"}}